Stone Cold Steve Austin: On-screen authority figure (2003–2004)

-Part-time appearances (2005–2011)
+Part-time appearances (2005–2020)

 On April 3, 2005, Austin made his first appearance on WWE programming in a year at WrestleMania 21 when he appeared with Roddy Piper on Piper's Pit.
 They were interrupted by Carlito, who received a Stone Cold Stunner.
 The segment ended with Austin and Piper celebrating with beer until Austin gave Piper a Stone Cold Stunner.
-Austin was involved in the concluding segment at ECW One Night Stand in which he had a beer bash with the ECW locker room and brawled with the anti-ECW invaders, led by Bischoff.
-He returned at Raw Homecoming, delivering Stone Cold Stunners to Vince, Shane, Stephanie, and Linda McMahon.
-An angle including Jim Ross being fired led to a match in which Austin agreed to face Jonathan Coachman at Taboo Tuesday, with the stipulation of Ross regaining his announcing job had Austin won and Austin losing his job had he lost.
-Austin hurt his back before the match and could not wrestle unless he was heavily medicated, so the match was cancelled.
+Austin was involved in the concluding segment at ECW One Night Stand on June 12 in which he had a beer bash with the ECW locker room and brawled with the anti-ECW invaders, led by Bischoff.
+He returned at Raw Homecoming on October 3, delivering Stone Cold Stunners to Vince, Shane, Stephanie, and Linda McMahon.
+An angle including Jim Ross being fired led to a match in which Austin agreed to face Jonathan Coachman at Taboo Tuesday on November 1, with the stipulation of Ross regaining his announcing job had Austin won and Austin losing his job had he lost.
+Austin hurt his back before the match and could not wrestle unless he was heavily medicated, so the match was canceled.
 To explain away his failure to appear at Taboo Tuesday, Vince McMahon said on Raw that Austin had been involved in an accident, thus preventing him from competing.
 Batista substituted for Austin, defeating Coachman along with Vader and Goldust.

 He returned to WWE to face John "Bradshaw" Layfield (JBL) in a beer-drinking contest at March 18, 2006, episode of Saturday Night's Main Event XXXII.
 Austin inducted Bret Hart into the WWE Hall of Fame on April 1, 2006.